Welcome to Ratzeburg

 Tourist information Ratzeburg

 The tourist information is located in the Town Hall directly at lake Ratzeburger See.
-Our staff in the tourist office will provide you with city maps and information material so that you will be well equipped for a discovery tour of Ratzeburg.
+Our staff in the tourist office will provide you with accommodation service, city maps and information material so that you will be well equipped for a discovery tour of Ratzeburg.
 For example, the brochure “Follow in the lion’s footsteps” brings you past 35 important sights on the island.
-Simply follow the orange lion’s footprints on the paving – the first station is at the Town Hall.
-Our friendly staff will also advise you on cycling and hiking tours in and around Ratzeburg, and provide you with cycling and hiking maps.
-The tourist information Ratzeburg can provide you with a carefree package including overnight stays, guided tours or boat trips and can suggest individual and varied programmes for a day trip, a weekend or a week’s holiday.
+Simply follow the lion’s footprints on the paving.
+Our friendly staff will also advise you on cycling and hiking tours in and around Ratzeburg, and provide you with maps.
+You can also book a sight-seeing tour for your group here.

 4th October – 30th April: